Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ## Permission issues

-An `AmqpException` with an [`AmqpErrorCondition`][AmqpErrorCondition] of "amqp:unauthorized-access" means that the customer's credentials do not allow for them to perform the action (receiving or sending) with Event Hubs.
+An `AmqpException` with an [`AmqpErrorCondition`][AmqpErrorCondition] of "amqp:unauthorized-access" means that the provided credentials do not allow for them to perform the action (receiving or sending) with Event Hubs.

 * [Double check you have the correct connection string][GetConnectionString]
 * [Ensure your SAS token is generated correctly][AuthorizeSAS]